Benny Loves You

-Benny Loves You is a 2019 horror comedy film directed, written, and produced by Karl Holt.
+Benny Loves You is a 2019 British horror comedy film directed, written, edited, and produced by Karl Holt.
 It stars Claire Cartwright, George Collie, James Parsons, David Wayman, Lydia Hourihan and Holt himself.
 The film premiered at the Buenos Aires Rojo Sangre on November 21, 2019.

 Plot

 Ashley, a spoiled brat, gets a new present and discards her old teddy bear.
-That night, the teddy bear pulls her into a closet and rips her eyes out.
+That night, the teddy bear pulls her into a closet and rips her eyes out, Ashley's mother discovers her corpse and screams in horror at the sight.

-Jack, a failed toy designer, continuously depends on his parents, until they are killed in a freak accident on his 35th birthday.
-Ten months later, Jack is struggling financially from living on his own without support and dealing with maintenance and mortgage, while getting convinced by a man named David to sell his house.
-Jack also sees his colleague, Richard, as a competition, as he won the designer of the year award.
+Jack, a failed toy designer, constantly depends on his parents, until they are killed in a freak accident on his 35th birthday.
+Ten months later, Jack is struggling financially from living on his own without support and dealing with maintenance and mortgage, while getting convinced by an estate agent named David to sell his house.
+Jack also sees his colleague, Richard, as competition, as he won the Designer of the Year award.
 Due to the failures of his toy designs, Jack is subsequently fired by his boss, Ron, and rehired for a lower waged position, instead of being promoted.

-Jack decides to become an adult and sell his house, packs his toys, and to Jack's sadness, throws away a stuffed puppy named Benny, his favorite childhood toy.
+Jack decides to become an adult and sell his house, packs his toys, and, to Jack's sadness, throws away a stuffed bear named Benny, his favorite childhood toy.
 However, Benny destroys all of Jack's plush toys, which prompts him to call two police officers over for an investigation.
-However, they just insult Jack and eat his biscuits.
+However, they insult Jack and eat his biscuits.
 At work, Jack meets Dawn, a tech consultant, and begins a relationship.

-At home, Jack finds David's head on the bed beside him, and the next morning, his body slumped on a chair, and his blood is all over the house.
+At home, Jack finds David's head on the bed beside him, and the next morning, his body slumped on a chair, with his blood all over the house.
 He immediately cleans up his house and narrowly avoids getting caught when the police officers come by to get something they left in his house the day before.
 After Benny shreds a cat with a lawnmower, Jack makes Benny promise that he will stay here as long as he does not murder anyone else.

 Jack is inspired by Benny to create several toy designs, which impresses Ron and his relationship grows closer with Dawn.
-A realtor shows a woman named Tara about Jack's house, which is on sale, but Benny impales the realtor with a wooden sign and forces Tara to hide for a long period of time in Jack's attic.
-Jack comes home and is shocked at Benny again, so he keeps him in a box for his date night with Dawn.
+A realtor shows Jack's house, to a woman named Tara, but Benny impales the realtor with a wooden sign and forces Tara to hide for a long period of time in Jack's attic.
+Jack comes home and is shocked by Benny actions, so he keeps him in a box for his date night with Dawn.